 Clarence Mayhew - Born in 1907, Mayhew was educated at the University of California, Berkeley.
-195 He was employed in the San Francisco office of prominent early twentieth century architects, Miller and Pflueger, before opening his own private practice in 1934.
+141 He was employed in the San Francisco office of prominent early twentieth century architects, Miller and Pflueger, before opening his own private practice in 1934.
 Some of his most significant work was designed from 1934-1942.
 Some of his inspirations derived from the traditional craftsmanship of Japanese architecture, which led him to write the article, "The Japanese Influence," for the 1949 catalogue of the "Domestic Architecture of the San Francisco Bay Region" exhibit.
-196 In Carmel, Mayhew designed the Helen Proctor House (1948) on Scenic Road near Eleventh Avenue.
-Mayhew retired in 1955.
-197
+142 Mayhew retired in 1955.
+143

-Mark Mills (1921-2007) - A native of Arizona, Mills completed his Bachelor of Science in architectural engineering at the University of Colorado prior to working in the offices of Frank Lloyd Wright as a Taliesin Fellow from 1944-1948.
+Mark Mills - A native of Arizona, Mills completed his BS in architectural engineering at the University of Colorado prior to moving to working in the offices of Frank Lloyd Wright as a Taliesin Fellow from 1944-1948.
 As a Taliesin Fellow, Mills worked on such projects as the Johnson Wax Building in Wisconsin.
 Mills eventually moved to San Francisco to work for the firm of Anshen + Allen.
 Other pioneering works of Modernism include his dome house in Cave Creek, Arizona designed with architect Paolo Soleri and the Eichler homes for Anshen + Allen architects in San Francisco in 1950.
-Mills' designs for the Marcia Mills House (1952) and Fairfield House (1953) on Mission Street and Rio Road in Carmel demonstrate Wrightian influences in the use of local building materials, an abstract plan, and landscape setting.
-His sculptural design of a residence for an artist in Carmel, featuring intersecting
+Mills' design for the Marcia Mills House and Fairfield House in Carmel demonstrates the Wrightian influences in its use of local building materials an, abstract plan and landscape setting.
+His sculptural design of a residence for an artist in Carmel, featuring intersecting barrel vaults and a sprayed Gunite exterior, was widely published and praised in 1972.
+Mills is listed as a resident of Carmel in 1963 City Directories.